fluid-project/fluid-express/docs/handler.md

 An abstract grade for "request handler" modules.
 Modules that extend this grade are expected to be created dynamically, as outlined in [the Fluid documentation](http://docs.fluidproject.org/infusion/development/SubcomponentDeclaration.html#dynamic-subcomponents-with-a-source-event).

-These are used with a `gpii.express.router` module such as the `requestAware` and `contentAware` grades included in this package.
-The router is expected to construct one of these components per request.
+These are used with a `gpii.express.middleware` module such as the `requestAware` and `contentAware` grades included in this package.
+The middleware is expected to construct one of these components per request.
 Note that these components are not persisted.
-Any data you wish to retain should be stored elsewhere, for example, by relaying it to the parent router.
+Any data you wish to retain should be stored elsewhere, for example, by relaying it to the parent middleware.

 The simplest implementation uses the built-in `sendResponse` invoker (see below), as in the following example: